VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VOLUME_CONTROL_FIX_GUIDE.md

 ### From Your GUI App

-Just say these commands to VATSAL:
+Just say these commands to BOI:
 - "mute" - Mutes the volume
 - "unmute" - Unmutes the volume
 - "set volume to 75" - Sets volume to 75%